Ahoud-Alhazmi/Investigation-of-the-Sensitivity-of-DNN-for-Sentiment-Analysis/README.md

-For future analysis in other datasets and models:
+For Future Analysis
 --------------------------------------------------------
-You only need to download the new datasets and build a new model.
+For future analysis in other datasets and models: You only need to download the new datasets and build a new model.
 Then, you can load the new model in analyzing files and read new datasets.